PaulBeslin/KeepYourDataUnderControl/README.md

 \[EN\] This repository contains a draft proposal of a system to give the control of the personal data back to their real owners, created for research purposes.
 This is the work of two successive groups of engineering students of [IMT Atlantique](https://www.imt-atlantique.fr/en) during the academic years of 2020-2021 and 2021-2022.
 You can find the work inherited from the 2020-2021 group [here](https://gitlab.inria.fr/alebre/teaching-keepyourdata).
 Following is an introduction to the concepts and principles of our work, in english and in french.
 The details of what has been done and tried and the ideas we give as a suggestion for the team that will replace us are only available in french.

-\[FR\] Ce repository contient un brouillon de proposition de système permettant de rendre le contrôle des données personnelles à leur propriétaire légitime, créé à des fins de recherche.
+\[FR\] Ce repository contient une ébauche de proposition de système permettant de rendre le contrôle des données personnelles à leur propriétaire légitime, créé à des fins de recherche.
 Il s'agit du travail de deux groupes successifs d'élèves d'[IMT Atlantique](https://www.imt-atlantique.fr) pendant les années 2020-2021 et 2021-2022.
 Vous pouvez trouver le travail hérité du premier groupe [ici](https://gitlab.inria.fr/alebre/teaching-keepyourdata).
 Ce qui suit est une introduction aux concepts et principes de notre travail, and anglais et en français.
 Les détails de ce qui a été fait et essayé à ce stade et les idées que nous offrons comme suggestions à nos successeurs ne sont qu'en français.

 - [1.
 English](#1-english)